Where Did Pesto Originate?

 The Genovese protect their beloved recipe with vigour

-As if the locals' passion for pesto were ever in doubt, they scorned the disgraced Italian Prime Minister, Silvio Berlusconi when he demanded that any pesto served at the 2001 G8 Summit reception dinner should not contain any "stinking garlic."
-As if that wasn't enough of an insult, he ordered for it to be referred to as "basil sauce" rather than "pesto."
+As if the locals' passion for pesto were ever in doubt, they scorned the disgraced Italian Prime Minister, Silvio Berlusconi, when he demanded that any pesto served at the 2001 G8 Summit reception dinner contain no "stinking garlic."
+As if that wasn't enough of an insult, he ordered it to be called "basil sauce" rather than "pesto."
 The Genovese made their thoughts known by pelting the creep with missiles of garlic cloves.

 There is a local saying, "If the basil is foreign, it certainly isn't pesto!" and ever since Genovese-grown basil achieved a protected designation of origin (PDO) status in 2005, there have been calls for pesto itself to be granted a PDO.
 That would not only stop producers outside of Liguria from producing it, but it could even protect the exact ingredients that the organisers of the World Pesto Championships regard as the "official pesto recipe."